 This card comes with perks galore, but some are better than others.

-- Insurance coverage for trip cancellation and interruption: Receive reimbursement for up to $1,500 worth of damages per person if your trip is cancelled or interrupted.
+- Insurance coverage for trip cancellation and interruption: Receive reimbursement for up to $1,500 worth of damages per person if your trip is canceled or interrupted.

 - Cellphone coverage: Receive reimbursement for up to $800 toward theft or damages per claim (max coverage of $1,000 per year).